-What is Microsoft 365 and SaaS License Lifecycle Management?
+What is M365 License Management?

-These are the issues proper license lifecycle management aims to solve.
-Core to license lifecycle management is understanding the complete state of your M365 licenses and their usage.
+Furthermore, core to license lifecycle management is understanding the complete state of your M365 licenses and their usage.
 Proper license lifecycle management means that all users are equipped with the right level of functionality, and new licenses are brought in when they are needed – and at the right size and level.

-This is the essence of a data-driven M365 license lifecycle management approach, and being on top of it will help you truly maximize your SaaS investment and gain optimum ROI.
+The essence of a data-driven M365 license lifecycle management approach, and being on top of it will help you truly maximize your SaaS investment and gain optimum ROI.

 The User View